 Act like the CEO.
-Sure, your paycheck may not reflect what the corporate big dogs are earning but you will attract a greater sense of ease and passion, and eventually your own income will increase.
+Sure, your paycheck may not reflect what the corporate big dogs are earning, but you’ll attract a greater sense of ease and passion, and eventually your own income will increase.

-A new client was recently complaining that sales were almost half of what they used be (this happened long before the excuse of the economy… and that IS an excuse!).
+A new client was recently complaining that sales were almost half of what they used to be (this happened long before the excuse of the economy… and that IS an excuse!).

 Even if you’re looking for a new job, you need to act like someone who is going to score the best position ever.
 Get into the job search with eager anticipation.
 It’s much more attractive than the person who is desperate or despondent.

 Retired?
-Are you fully relaxing, socializing and doing the things you dreamed of?
-It doesn’t matter if you have a lot of money or not; there is much joy to be found in everything you do and every person with whom you connect.
+Are you fully relaxing, socializing, and doing the things you dreamed of?
+It doesn’t matter if you have a lot of money or not, there is much joy to be found in everything you do and every person with whom you connect.

-Take the American Idol judges’ advice and make your life and work your passion.
-Do it in a way that connects you to your heart.
+Take the American Idol judges’ advice and make your life and work be your passion.
+Do it in a way that connects to your heart.
 Be fully present and totally go for it.

 As a mom, I always check in with myself to make sure I’m playing my position.
-I want to have fun with my boys in the car, when we’re on walks or hanging out at home.
+I want to have fun with my boys in the car, when we’re on walks, or when we’re hanging out at home.
 I want to hold boundaries with them and not be wishy-washy.
 I want my sons to know what they can expect from a mom who wants to rock their world.

 What do you do to be the best at what you do?
 Leave your thoughts in the comments below.